 Groups & Workshops

-Participation in one of our groups or workshops provides a safe and supportive place to discuss your concerns and learn coping skills with others who may have similar challenges.
-A group can be a wonderful source of feedback, support, good humor, and creative ideas for how to cope with personal or interpersonal challenges.
-Groups are led by clinicians and participants are expected to honor confidentiality.
+Why try a group or workshop?
+Participation in one of our workshops or groups provides a safe and supportive place to discuss your concerns, gain support, and/or learn coping skills with others who may have similar challenges.
+A group can be a wonderful source of feedback, support, good humor, and creative ideas.
+All workshops and groups and led by licensed clinicians.

 Please call 740-587-6200 and press #1 to schedule an appointment with a member of our medical or behavioral staff

 *Given demand for student appointments, we ask that you cancel any appointment you are unable to attend.

 Counseling “Walk-in Hour”:

 11:30 am - 12:30 pm.